Hey everybody, and welcome to another PT Pioneer article.

 This positive reinforcement at the end of the session provides hope and confidence.

-In between client sessions, it’s good to have a feedback or queries system to help your client adhere to the guidelines and instructions you’ve set.
+In between client sessions, it’s good to have a feedback or query system to help your client adhere to the guidelines and instructions you’ve set.

-Of course, you don’t want this aspect of your coaching to be time or resource-consuming, so find a way or a policy for handling queries or feedback in between your full sessions.
+Of course, you don’t want this coaching aspect to be time or resource-consuming, so find a way or a policy for handling queries or feedback between your full sessions.

 The last thing to remember is that life and the individuals that experience it are dynamic and ever-changing.

-For that reason, you should always allow a degree of flexibility in your programming and how you deal with your clients.
+Therefore, you should always allow flexibility in your programming and dealing with clients.

 Be prepared to adjust and modify your coaching and programs.